 Achieved a change to UK law to protect GMVs: from 6 April 2016, local planning authorities must consider noise impacts on new residents from existing businesses under an amended permitted development right (i.e. you cannot build near a music venue without mitigating the potential noise within your own plans).

 Established TAMVA, the Trade Association of the Music Venues Alliance, which offers preferential and exclusive deals for members for an annual membership fee.

 Delivered Venues Day 2015 at Ministry of Sound on 20 October 2015.
 Over 150 venues were represented among the 350 delegates; guest speakers included MPs, key figures from the music industry and Steve Lamacq from BBC Radio 6 Music.
 A series of panels and workshops on the themes of Business Up/Costs Down offered practical solutions for venues to strengthen their business.

 Campaigning for the benefit of UK Grassroots Music Venues

 An ongoing series of meetings with DCMS, MPs and Lords, music industry associations, legal and financial bodies to seek improvements for GMVs.

 Consulted for City of Edinburgh Council to try and improve relations between it and the city’s music community, resulting in a report (MVT Edinburgh Report) issued 20 October 2015 which calls for direct action by Edinburgh City Council to protect and secure its live music venues.

 Conferences & Reports

-Speaking at international conferences to present the situation for venues in the UK and participating in international research reports such as Music Canada’s The Mastering of a Music City.
+Since 2015 MVT’s CEO and Strategic Director have been invited to speak at national and international conferences to present the situation for venues in the UK and have participated in international research reports such as Music Canada’s The Mastering of a Music City.

 Defining Grassroots Music Venues